Randy LaJoie

-Randall Joesph LaJoie (born August 28, 1961) is a former NASCAR Busch Series race car driver (now the Xfinity Series), where he won the championship in 1996 and 1997.
+Randall Joseph LaJoie (born August 28, 1961) is an American former NASCAR Busch Series race car driver (now the O’Reilly Auto Parts Series), where he won the championship in 1996 and 1997.
 He is the father of racers Casey and Corey LaJoie.

 Early racing career

-LaJoie started racing go-karts when he was 11.5 years old.
+LaJoie started racing go-karts when he was eleven years old.
 In 1980 he began racing in full-bodied racecars.
 He was the 1981 track champion in the sportsman division at the Danbury Fair Racearena.
-When Danbury closed that off-season, he moved to the Waterford Speedbowl where he won modified rookie of the year honors in 1982.
+When Danbury closed that off-season, he moved to the Waterford Speedbowl where he won Modified Rookie Of The Year honors in 1982.

-In 1983 he moved to the NASCAR North Tour, and he was the series' rookie of the year.
+In 1983 he moved to the NASCAR North Tour, and he was the series' Rookie Of The Year.
 That season, he made his first attempt at making the Daytona 500, but did not qualify.
 One year later, he suffered a horrific crash in the Gatorade Twin 125's race and failed to qualify once again, he won the consolation race the following year.
-In 1985 he scored five victories in the North Tour on his way to the series championship; LaJoie was not awarded the championship until 1988, as a lawsuit regarding a disqualification at Catamount Speedway was not resolved until then.
+In 1985, he scored five victories in the North Tour on his way to the series championship; LaJoie was not awarded the championship until 1988, as a lawsuit regarding a disqualification at Catamount Speedway was not resolved until then.